matteosister/GitElephantBundle/README.md

 **repository_path**: (required) is the path on your filesystem where you have your git repository

 The git repository could also be a bare repository (useful for web servers).
 But without a checked out copy you won't be able to modify the repository state.
+You will be able to show the repository, but not, for example, create a new commit

 **binary_path**: (optional) is the path to your git executable.
 If you don't provide this GItElephant try to argue the right executable with "which git".
 Remember that this lib only works on *nix filesystems.